ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 ### Skip to Verification

-Once you scroll passed the `Project Loan Information` section, you will see a yellow star and the words **Skip to the new project Verification**.
+Once you scroll past the `Project Loan Information` section, you will see a yellow star and the words **Skip to the new project Verification**.
 You should click the button provided, which will help you scroll to the bottom of the notebook, where the `Verify` section is located.

 This is a chance to visually review all the fields you just entered.
 You should enter run these cells and review all output to ensure the database values align with the intended insertions.